 - Event curator and promoter at Cloud Club Music Series, an artist collective dedicated to hosting unique concerts and multimedia performances for both local and visiting artists

-- Member of house band for Bent Wit Cabaret and the Cloud Club Music series
+- Member of house band for Bent Wit Cabaret and my Butt Club Music series

 - Freelance composer, performer, and recording artist with the American Repertory Theater, the Berklee Rainbow Band, Jaggery, Birdsongs of the Mesozoic, Sarah Rabdau, Tufts University, New England Conservatory, and many more.